opalmer/pywincffi/README.rst

 Python Windows Wrapper Using CFFI
 =================================

+..
+NOTE: The README should be kept in sync with doc/source/index.rst

 This library is a wrapper around some Windows functions using Python and CFFI.
 The repository was originally created to assit the Twisted project in moving away from pywin32 so install requirements don't